Pectoral Sandpiper

 Photographic Identification Guide

-Pectoral Sandpiper (Calidris melanotos) (PESA), the quintessential “mud-peep”, is among the longest-distance shorebird migrants.
-It is somewhat unusual in its breeding habits; unlike many shorebirds, particularly the smaller sandpipers, male Pectorals are larger than females and initiate courtship and copulation; they take no part in incubation or rearing of the young.
+Pectoral Sandpiper (Calidris melanotos) (PESA), the quintessential “mud peep,” is among the longest-distance shorebird migrants.
+Unlike many shorebirds, particularly the smaller sandpipers, male Pectorals are larger than females.
+Somewhat unusual in its breeding habits, Pectoral Sandpiper is likely polygynous; males take no part in incubation or rearing of the young.

-PESA breed all across northern Siberia, northern Alaska and arctic Canada west of Hudson Bay.
-From that vast and spread out breeding range, most birds migrate to South America, wintering as far south as Tierra del Fuego.
-A small number winter in the Australia-New Zealand region.
+Pectoral Sandpiper breeds across northern Siberia, northern Alaska and arctic Canada west of Hudson Bay.
+From that vast and spread-out breeding range, most birds migrate to South America, wintering as far south as Tierra del Fuego.
+A small number winter in the Australia-New Zealand region and southeast Asia.

 In this guide, we cover the features, in order of importance, to look for on these birds.
 When discussing plumages, we use the terms winter, spring, and summer to refer to northern hemisphere seasons.
 Because most of these birds spend parts of the year in the northern and southern hemispheres, the correct technical terms for the plumage stages—basic and alternate—help avoid the confusion of seasonal terminology.